MoritzMueller2508/EW_MobileApplicationen/documentation/guidance.md

 - The category is displayed with a short explanatory text and the list of 10 countries.
 The countries have been selected from various sources of tourism.

-**This interface is used to select a country limited by the selection of a vacation category.**
+**This class is used to select a country limited by the selection of a vacation category.**
 <br><br><br><br><br><br><br><br><br><br><br><br>
 - **red Coroni:** risk area
 - **green coroni:** no risk area